tidu-rs Design

 linearize

-Consumes a resolved view and returns a new linear graph (JVP).
+Consumes a resolved view and returns a new linearized graph (JVP).
+The returned value separates the strictly-linear tangent sweep from residual values referenced by that sweep.

 use computegraph::{ResolvedView, ValueKey, LocalValueId, Graph};